CookieMonsteriOS/dev-ops/README.md

 Use file deploy.sh

 ### 4.Configure GitHub Actions
-Create a GitHub Actions workflow file at .github/workflows/deploy.yml with the following content:
+Create a GitHub Actions workflow file at .github/workflows/deploy.yml

 ### 5. Add Secrets to GitHub
 Go to your GitHub repository settings and add the following secrets: